- Tagged Photos

 Shipping & Returns

 All of our products are shipped through the United States Postal Service by Priority Mail or First Class Mail.
+We are unable to ship on postal holidays.
+For a full list of postal holidays click here.

 We ship all over the world from within the United States to Canada and overseas.
 Insurance is included with all orders and is priced into the shipping cost.
 All orders will include a tracking number after it has shipped.

 Our return policy lasts 30 days.
 If 30 days have gone by since your purchase, unfortunately we can’t offer you a refund or exchange.
+To start a return you must submit an RMA.

 To be eligible for a return, your item must be unused and in the same condition that you received it.
 It must also be in the original packaging.